 Our next stop was a deserted Berber settlement and a newer camp where a family lived.
 I asked our driver how old the settlement was, as the buildings were completely dilapidated and half blown away.
 I figured they’d been there for a couple centuries, so I was rather surprised when he said about twenty years!

 The Berber camp nearby quite possibly had been set up just for us.
-There were a few tents, one for cooking, another for general tasks, a third with a row of beds and a bigger tent where the mother held a newborn child.
+There were a few tents, one for cooking, another for general tasks, a third with a row of beds, and a bigger tent where the mother held a newborn child.
 A young girl, perhaps 5 years old, played about the camp.
 When she saw me, she ran straight over and jumped on my back, laughing as I gave her a ride for a few minutes.
-After I put her down, we were all invited to a tea with her dad.
+After I put her down, we were all invited to tea with her dad.
 I only wish the tour had told us we would have these excursions so I could have brought some money to tip the family.

 Finally, we went to visit a huge seasonal lake.
 It’s shallow and only forms in the fall and winter months.
 It doesn’t even show up on Google Maps satellite imagery.
 Our 4x4s brought us to the edge of the lake for some photos.
 I didn’t hesitate to take my shoes and socks off so I could walk out into the water.
 No vegetation or mud underfoot – it really was just a temporary lake on the desert sands.